|University Registrar:||Julie Stender|

 - Students may drop classes online through the end of the 8th week of the semester via myDixie.

-- If a course has a corequisite, a student cannot drop one course and remain enrolled in the other course.
+- If a course has a corequisite, a student cannot drop one class/lab and remain enrolled in the other class/lab.

 - Dropping a class or classes may affect a student’s financial aid.

 - A $10 fee per class is assessed for students dropping a course after the first week of the semester.